mapeditor/tiled/docs/manual/automapping.rst

 rule or if it doesn't.
 Any tiles placed on input or output layers outside of the respective region are ignored.

-If multiple rules are defined in one rulemap file, the regions must not be adjacent.
+If multiple rules are defined in one rule map, the regions must not be adjacent.
 That means there must be at least one tile of unused space in between two rules.
 If the regions are adjacent (coherent) then both regions are interpreted as one rule.
+Since Tiled 1.9, diagonal connections are considered adjacent.

 .. note::